NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Clone a Data Volume

-The NetApp Data Science Toolkit can be used to near-instantaneously create a new data volume that is an exact copy of an existing volume.
+The NetApp DataOps Toolkit can be used to near-instantaneously create a new data volume that is an exact copy of an existing volume.
 This functionality utilizes NetApp FlexClone technology.
 This means that any clones created will be extremely storage-space-efficient.
 Aside from metadata, a clone will not consume additional storage space until its contents starts to deviate from the source volume.
-The command for cloning a data volume is `./ntap_dsutil.py clone volume`.
+The command for cloning a data volume is `./netapp_dataops.py clone volume`.

 The following options/arguments are required: